Kabali: Pre Production

-In March 2015, Rajinikanth was reported to sign his next film with A. R. Murugadoss and backed by Venu Ravichandran of Aascar Films; the project was reported to be put on hold until Rajinikanth's issue with the distributors over the financial losses of his film Lingaa (2014), being sorted out.
-However, the project failed to materialize, citing Ravichandran's bankruptcy.
+In March 2015, Rajinikanth was reported to sign his next film with A. R. Murugadoss and backed by V. Ravichandran of Aascar Films; the project was reported to be put on hold until Rajinikanth's issue with the distributors over the financial losses of his film Lingaa (2014), being sorted out.
+However, the project failed to materialise, citing Ravichandran's bankruptcy.
 Rajnikanth discussed the idea of remaking Drishyam (2013), in Tamil, with producer Kalaipuli S. Thanu.
 But the latter was not interested in the remake.
 In January 2016, Gautham Vasudev Menon narrated the script of Dhruva Natchathiram to producer Thanu, who set up a meeting for Menon to discuss the script with Rajinikanth.
 The actor liked the idea of the film, but later turned down the offer, citing his age.
 Rajinikanth had been impressed with Pa.
 Ranjith's work in Madras (2014) and subsequently Rajinikanth's daughter, Soundarya asked Ranjith to work on a script for her father.